Friday, March 30, 2018

 Suwa Shrine survived the Atomic Bombing of Nagasaki on August 9, 1945.
 It is thought to have survived intact due to its strategic location in the central part of Mount Tamazono southern flank.
 In the aftermath of the bomb local residents were quick to note that while the famous Urakami Cathedral and surrounding Catholic neighborhoods were obliterated, the Shinto Shrine still stood.
 This was considered to be significant by the survivors of the bombing, showing the power of the native Japanese Gods as opposed to the imported Christian God.
 In addition, Priests from Suwa Shrine took an active role in the rebuilding of Nagasaki, including consecrating the land and purifying structures that still stood after the fact.

-Famous Nagasaki Suwa Shrine is also the host to many annual festivals.
+Nagasaki Suwa Shrine is also the host to many annual festivals.
 These festivals serve the joint purpose of honoring the Gods, provide a sense of community for shrine worshipers and providing exposure and income for the shrine itself.
-Some of these festivals are typical to all major Shinto shrines in Japan, but some are unique to the Famous Nagasaki Suwa Shrine.
+Some of these festivals are typical to all major Shinto shrines in Japan, but some are unique to Suwa.

 The most famous of Suwa Shrine's festivals is Okunchi.
 This festival began along with the founding of the shrine as a way to both demonstrate its new importance in the community and as a way to hunt for Hidden Christians.
 Kunchi is held from October 7th to 9th every year and is considered one of the major festivals in all of Japan.
 It has been designated as an Important Intangible Cultural Asset.